 Daria's latest release, Earthly Delights, is being acclaimed as "one of the year's finest albums" (Folk Radio UK).

-A hardworking and in-demand live performer, Daria offers her audiences a thoroughly engaging, entertaining and enchanting experience – with 80+ concert appearances in the UK and abroad last year alone and a growing number of venue and festival bookings.
+A hardworking and in-demand live performer, Daria offers her audiences a thoroughly engaging, entertaining and enchanting experience.
 "The songs aren't just sung, but lived" (FATEA Magazine).

 Album of the Year 2017, Laurel Canyon Music